tayloraswift/swift-png/examples/README.md

 }
 ```

-> **warning:** overdrawing does not eliminate the need to initialize the image buffer. however, every pixel in the image buffer will be written to by the end of the first [adam7 scan](https://en.wikipedia.org/wiki/Adam7_algorithm), which often fits easily into the first `IDAT` chunk. this makes it significantly less likely that you will observe zombie pixels.
+> **warning:** overdrawing does not eliminate the need to initialize the image buffer. however, every pixel in the image buffer will be written to by the end of the first [adam7 scan](https://en.wikipedia.org/wiki/Adam7_algorithm), which often fits easily into the first `IDAT` chunk. this makes it significantly less likely that you will observe uninitialized pixels.

 When overdrawing is enabled, the intermediate snapshots look somewhat more user-friendly than they do without it.